httpwg/http-extensions/draft-ietf-httpbis-variants.md

 ]
 ~~~

-This allows the cache to return a `Variant-Key: en` response even though it's not in the set the client prefers.
+This allows the cache to return a "Variant-Key: en" response even though it's not in the set the client prefers.

 # Origin Server Behaviour {#origin}